guidepup/guidepup.dev/docs/api/class-voiceover.md

 ## voiceOver.detect() {#voiceover-detect}

-Detect whether VoiceOver is supported for the current OS.
+Detect whether VoiceOver is supported for the current OS:

 - `false` for Windows
 - `true` for MacOS